DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/12-05 Kingdom Heartsify.md

 Each spell input should be set up as:
 - A list of player actions (An array of player action data assets)
 - Some type of context-aware interpreter that will determine which player action to trigger based on the current context (distance to enemy, player state, etc.)
 - The associated animation + logic that will be triggered when the player action is executed.
+Each of these can be its OWN gameplay ability.